 Anyone who's been paying attention to the local food scene is well aware of the explosion of Culver City as a foodie destination.
-Locals and visitors alike can experience the area's culinary resurgence first hand and check out the galleries during the city's Second Saturdays all summer.
+Experience the area's culinary resurgence first hand and check out the galleries during the city's Second Saturdays all summer.
 The Culver City Arts District celebrates the arts by hosting a full calendar of cultural events and art openings throughout the year.
 Look out for their annual Art Walk & Roll Festival in October.

 4. San Pedro 1st Thursday Art Walk

-When: First Thursday of every month, tour starts at 6:30 p.m.
+When: First Thursday of every month, free tour starts at 6:30 p.m.

 Where: Downtown San Pedro

 Since 1996, both locals and cruise-ship tourists from the nearby Port of Los Angeles have flocked to the area to experience San Pedro’s tight-knit artists’ community, impromptu street performances and conversation-worthy art — all classic ingredients for a great art walk.
 The 1st Thursday Art Walk exhibits rotate between sculptures, paintings, jewelry, pottery and more, with waterside musical performances as well.

 5. Leimert Park Art Walk